Meal Timing and Metabolic Health: What Science Shows

 To maximize the benefits of TRE, paying attention to how you distribute macronutrients within your eating window is key.

 For protein, aim for a diet composed of 45–65% carbohydrates, 10–25% protein, and 20–35% fat.
 Timing protein intake around workouts is especially important for maintaining muscle mass and boosting metabolism.
-For those engaging in strength training, consuming protein with a small amount of carbohydrates before and after exercise can enhance muscle recovery and growth while reducing exercise-related muscle damage [16].
+For those engaging in strength training, consuming protein with a small amount of carbohydrates before and after exercise can enhance muscle recovery and growth while reducing exercise-related muscle damage.

 Carbohydrate timing also matters.
-Studies show that eating a larger portion of carbs at 10:00 PM, compared to 10:00 AM, leads to higher blood sugar spikes [16].
+Studies show that eating a larger portion of carbs at 10:00 PM, compared to 10:00 AM, leads to higher blood sugar spikes.
 This highlights the benefit of eating most of your carbs earlier in the day.
-Opting for minimally processed carbs not only provides sustained energy but also supports glycogen replenishment when consumed before endurance activities [16].
+Opting for minimally processed carbs not only provides sustained energy but also supports glycogen replenishment when consumed before endurance activities.

 How to Start Timing Your Meals Better

 Making small changes to align your meal times with your body's natural rhythms can boost your metabolic health.
 The trick is finding a routine that works well with your lifestyle while respecting your internal clock.
-A great way to stick to a schedule is by incorporating pre-made meals into your plan.

 Using Pre-Made Meals for Consistent Timing